My first job working for a catering company lasted one summer, but my second job lasted three years.

 We prayed during staff meetings and customers expressed disappointment when corporate decided to open the store on Sundays.
 They weren’t so disappointed, though, that they didn’t still shop there after church.

 Our store was as large as a Barnes & Noble and sold a wide array of product.
 Some included the expected such as Bibles, books, jewelry, and picture frames while others seemed more unusual.
 For example, we sold an array of Christian-themed breath mints in many flavors, energy bars, chocolate-mint truffles (my favorite), bumper stickers, boardgames and spiritual armour costumes for kids.
 I felt like the inventory jumped the shark with the arrival of a new line of leather shoes.
-To each his or her own, I guess.
+To each their own, I guess.

 At that time, I knew the Christian music industry like the back of my hand and the release date of the next Veggie Tales DVD along with its corresponding toys and video games.